mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkConnection.rst

 .. php:method:: isTimedOut(  )

-    Has the connection timed out?
+    :Description: Has the connection timed out?
     :returns: *boolean*

 .. php:method:: kick( $bound )

-    Kick command
+    :Description: Kick command
     :param integer $bound: Upper bound on the number of jobs to kick.
 The server will kick no more than $bound jobs.
     :returns: *integer* The number of jobs actually kicked

     The kick command applies only to the currently used tube.
 It moves jobs into the ready queue.
 If there are any buried jobs, it will only kick buried jobs.